reconjohn/residential/docs/residential.md

 > * **Ballard** – used to be a hotspot area, then went slow, currently seems increasing in solar installation
 > * **West Seattle** – a new emerging area in solar installation
-> * **Columbia city** – has been and currently goes slow.
+> * **Columbia city** – has been a hotspot but currently goes slow.
 The toal amount installation is still the highest in Seattle.